TheLitlePrince/LearningRecord/hw2/app.md

 - Native applications can access exclusive native APIs in the phone’s operating system such as push notifications, camera, and in-app purchases, which would otherwise be prohibited, or provided in a cumbersome manner on a mobile web application.

+- Android provides Constraint Layout (link is external)features that help in maintaining aspect ratio on their respective devices.

 - Apple definitely wants to push their brand whenever possible, so they have provided UI components from their UI libraries to make development a little less painful.

 #### Cons